 There are three main types of fire extinguishing agents in the building, the carbon dioxide extinguisher, the dry chemical extinguisher, and the metal fire extinguishing agent.
-Every research laboratory and almost all teaching laboratories are equipped with two carbon dioxide extinguishers.
-The Safety Centers each have one CO2 extinguisher.
-The CLASS D extinguishing agent is found at all Safety Centers and various other locations throughout the building.
-Dry chemical extinguishers are located at the Safety Centers throughout the building.
+Every research laboratory and almost all teaching laboratories are equipped with carbon dioxide extinguishers.
+The CLASS D extinguishing agent must be purchased by individual labs whose research requires this type of extinguisher.

 These extinguishers are intended primarily for use on CLASS B and CLASS C fires.
 They have a limited range; thus, initial application must start reasonably close to the fire.